Path Planning for Masked Diffusion Model Sampling

 We next propose three practical instantiations of the planner $G_{\phi}$ employed in our P2 framework.

 \looseness=-1 \xhdr{Self-Planning} We propose a self-planning mechanism by leveraging the denoiser's own predicted probabilities to guide updating decisions.
 Concretely, we set $G_U^j(\mb{z},\mb{x}) = G_M^j(\mb{z},\mb{x}) = \text{Cat}(z^j;D_{\theta}^{j}(\mb{x}))$, and as a result the denoiser itself serves as the planner.
 For masked positions, the denoiser is trained to predict tokens given the surrounding context, and the predicted probabilities serve as confidence estimates for the correctness of token predictions.
-This methodology aligns with established practices in the literature~\citep{gong2024scalingdiffusionlanguagemodels, Chang_2022_CVPR, RDM, DPLM, DPLM2}.
-Surprisingly, for unmasked tokens probabilities, the denoiser---despite only being trained only on masked positions---still has access to robust representations of unmasked positions, and as a result is still informative for resampling, and thus generation.
-We ablate this aspect of self-planning further in~\cref{tab:ablation_self_planning} in our experiments. \cut{ However, a concern arises for unmasked positions, as these tokens act as context during training and are not directly supervised.
+This methodology aligns with established practices in the literature~\citep{gong2024scalingdiffusionlanguagemodels, Chang_2022_CVPR, RDM, DPLM, DPLM2} as outlined in~\cref{table:method_generalization}.
+We further highlight that instantiations of the self-planner recover the methodology of established results.
+For instance, both MaskGIT~\citep{chang2022maskgitmaskedgenerativeimage} and Greedy Ancestral~\citep{gong2024scalingdiffusionlanguagemodels} are special cases of self-planning \emph{without stochasticity control} and when the unmask planner $G_U(\mb{z},\mb{x}) =1 $---disabling the remasking technique from self-planning (see e.g.\ \cref{table:method_generalization}).
+Surprisingly, for unmasked tokens probabilities, the denoiser---despite only being trained solely on masked positions---still has access to robust representations of unmasked positions, and as a result is still informative for resampling, and thus sequence generation. \cut{ However, a concern arises for unmasked positions, as these tokens act as context during training and are not directly supervised.
 This raises the question: \emph{Are the predicted probabilities for unmask positions meaningful?} Our empirical evaluation demonstrates that, despite the absence of supervision for unmask positions, the ELBO (weighted cross-entropy loss, see \cref{prop:ELBO}) for unmasked tokens surpasses that of BERT, which explicitly trains on both masked and unmasked tokens (see \cref{tab:comparison-elbo}).
 Furthermore, ablating the denoiser-predicted probabilities for unmasked positions by replacing them with uniformly sampled values results in significant performance degradation (see \cref{tab:ablation_self_planning}).
 This evidence confirms that the probabilities for unmask tokens are indeed informative, even without direct training.
 We hypothesize two key factors behind this phenomenon.
 1) During masked token prediction, the model inherently learns robust representations of unmasked tokens for predicting the masked positions.
 2) The model's output layer projects embeddings of both masked and unmasked tokens into a shared logits space.
 Consequently, unmasked tokens can yield meaningful logits. }